JohnAlbin/support-for/README.md

 ## Updating your module to use `support-for`

-If you are a Sass module author wanting to use `support-for` in your module, it's quite easy to add it.
+If you are a Sass module author wanting to use `support-for` in your module, it's quite easy to add it as a dependency.

 ### Ruby Sass